3Rs implementation

 |

-▪ Continuous monitoring of animal welfare Despite the measures described above, unpredictable adverse events may occur that affect an animal’s welfare (e.g., accidental trauma, injuries from conflict with a partner, transient infections, or organic dysfunctions unrelated to experimental procedures).
-Such events can arise independently of research activities, as can happen with any domestic animal.
-To prevent and effectively manage potential negative effects, we implement continuous welfare monitoring carried out by trained and qualified personnel.
-For each subject, an individual clinical assessment sheet is completed upon entry into the facility and updated daily throughout the animal’s life cycle.
-Daily monitoring records information that is broader than what is required by the legally mandated personal history file: clinical and behavioral observations; quantity and type of food and fluids consumed; body weight; noteworthy events or behaviors; type of enrichment provided and degree of interaction; performance during training and any experimental tasks.
-All animals involved in a procedure – even those only in the training phase – are observed or interact each day with at least one designated experimenter or technician, who can promptly detect any deviation from optimal status and initiate appropriate corrective actions, such as veterinary evaluation, modification or pause of training, or adaptation of environmental conditions or enrichment.
-The information collected enables protocols to be adjusted and optimized according to each animal’s individual characteristics. |
+To prevent and effectively manage possible adverse events, we adopt continuous welfare monitoring carried out by trained and qualified personnel.
+For each subject, an individual clinical assessment form is compiled upon entry into the animal facility and updated daily throughout the entire life cycle.
+Daily monitoring records broader information than that required by the personal history file provided by regulations: clinical and behavioural observations, amount and type of food and liquids consumed, body weight, notable events or behaviours, type of enrichment provided and degree of interaction, performance during training and any experimental tasks.
+All animals involved in any procedure, even only during training, are observed by – or interact every day with – at least one reference experimenter and/or technician, able to promptly detect any deviation from the optimal state and activate appropriate corrective actions such as veterinary assessment, modification or pause in training, adaptation of environmental conditions or enrichment.
+The collected information allows protocols to be modulated and optimized based on the individual characteristics of each animal. |

 References